latitude-dev/latitude/CONTRIBUTING.md

 Once the pull request is merged, the CI will generate a PR with the changesets.
 Eventually, someone with permissions will merge this PR into `next`, triggering the publication of a pre-release.

+#### Merging prereleases to main branch

+Once we are ready to release the pre-release to the main branch, we can merge the `next` branch into the `main` branch.
+This will trigger the release workflow to publish the pre-release to the `latest` distribution tag on npmjs.com.

+Here's how this workflow should be performed:

+1. Lock `next` branch to prevent new changes from being added.
+2. Open a PR from `next` to `main`.
+3. Rebase the PR to ensure it's up to date with the latest changes in main branch.
+4. This PR has to:
+  - Keep all changes in `.changesets` folder
+  - Ensure no mentions to `next` packages are made in CHANGELOGs
+  - Ensure no changes to `package.json` version numbers are made.
+We want to keep the main branch version numbers as they.
+5. Merge the PR into `main` branch.

+Once the PR is merged into the main branch, the CI will generate a PR with the changesets.
+Eventually, someone with permissions will merge this PR into `main`, triggering the publication of a release.

 #### How to Do Releases

 Our [release.yml](./.github/workflow/release.yml) CI workflow publishes to the `latest` distribution tag on npmjs.com (the default) when changes are merged into the `main` branch.